iru0225/pokedex/README.md

 ## Styling

-The app uses Tailwind CSS with a custom color system for Pokémon types:
+The app uses CSS Modules for component-specific styling, with custom color schemes for Pokémon types.

-- Fire: Red
-- Water: Blue
-- Grass: Green
-- Electric: Yellow
-- And more...

 ## Future Enhancements